-Accepted format for case report articles
+The accepted format for case report articles

 Manuscripts submitted to JOCR must be submitted in the format described below.
-Articles that do not meet the journal’s style will not be peer reviewed or considered for publication.
+Articles that do not meet the journal’s style will not be peer-reviewed or considered for publication.
 All articles should be no more than 2000 words long with a maximum of 15 references and 10 figures.
 Manuscripts should also contain an abstract of up to 350 words.
 Case reports will only be accepted for peer review in the following format: